sipostudent/Text-Slider/README.md

 ## Project Specifications

-- Cards can be swiped left or right when user interacts by dragging.
+- Cards can get swiped left or right when a user interacts by dragging.